 By Vinka (translated by Chuurur R)

-Hi Nonas, as women, you must be familiar with the period product that we call menstrual or sanitary pads.
-The various types of menstrual products we have today are the result of thousands of years of evolution.
-Menstrual pads also have a long history in this world.
-Not unlike you Nonas, menstruation has graced women since the beginning of mankind.
+As a woman, you must be familiar with the period product known as sanitary pads and its benefits.
 But, do you know how women overcome the continuous menstrual bleeding at the time?
 It's definitely different from the safe and comfortable modern sanitary pads we have now.
 Women in ancient times had to handle the menstrual bleeding with makeshift materials.

 Ancient Times to the Middle Ages